matsurihi-me/bootstrap-icons-sass/README.md

 ## Detailed information

-This sass provides one function and one mixin.
+This sass provides one function and one mixin for each icon.

 ### Function

-This function returns svg itself with the specified fill color.
+Each functions returns svg url with the specified fill color.

 ```sass
 @function bi-check-circle-fill($fill: #000)